Tips for Surviving Disneyland When You're a Single Parent

 Depending on how many kids you have and their ages, you have to consider whether getting help makes sense.
 Start by asking friends or family members if they would be willing to go with you.
 If no one is available, you could look at finding a babysitter.
 This would give you an extra set of hands to keep track of everyone.
 It can also make it easier when it’s time to go to the restrooms.
 The con of bringing a babysitter is that you not only have to pay that person for his or her time, you also have to pay for an additional admission into the park.

 Surviving Disneyland with a few kids in tow is entirely possible.
 Single parents visit the park every day.
 Planning ahead of time will help you to maintain your sanity.Not sure how to dress your kids for the big day at Disneyland?
-Check out our perfect clothes and accessories for visiting the park!
+Check out our for visiting the park!